Hybrid Power Plants: Efficient and Grid-Serving

 Trend Paper – October 8, 2024

 In the context of the ongoing energy transition, the integration of various energy sources, such as solar, wind, and hydropower with smart storage systems is becoming increasingly vital.
 The shared use of the existing energy infrastructure can help maximize the use of grid capacity and cut costs.
-What’s more, when combined with smart storage systems, it can help match power generation with demand and prevent the oversupply of renewable energy during peak generation times.

 Renewable power plants are being curtailed more and more often, which comes at a huge financial cost.
 Meanwhile, the lack of grid connection points continues to prevent new systems from being connected, and grid connection points occupied by a single power source cannot be fully utilized due the inherent volatility of that source.
 Hybrid power plants could help solve these problems, and developers have begun to shift their focus to them.
 This technology uses a single grid connection point for multiple generation technologies, such as solar and wind energy.
 These two power sources complement each other: In the summer, PV generates more electricity, whereas wind power prevails in the winter.
 Combined solar and hydropower applications are also on the rise.
 By using battery storage systems in combination with single or multiple generation technologies, the generated electricity can be fed into the grid when it is needed for consumption or grid stabilization.
 For this reason, these types of plant are described as system-integrating.